-Summary: Follow this post and you'll learn how to add transitions to a video on Windows (11/10/8/7) by using VideoProc Vlogger - a 100% free Windows 10/11 video editor that provides users with over 60 eye-catching transition effects.
+Summary: This post talks about how to add transitions to a video on Windows (11/10/8/7) by using VideoProc Vlogger - a 100% free Windows 10/11 video editor that provides users with over 60 eye-catching transition effects.

 Tech-savvy video creators or rookies?
 We've all heard and seen video transitions.
 As one of the most common video editing techniques, transitions are used for helping us move the video progression from one screen to the next without distracting jumpy.
 It's like the glue that holds different scenes together, making our video feel more cohesive, fancy, and professional.
 If you are interested in making transition videos in Windows 10 or Windows 11, follow this step-by-step tutorial.

 How to Add Transitions to Videos in Windows 10/11

 Depending on the Windows video editor with transitions we use, making transition videos can be anywhere from ridiculously simple to highly complex.
 Luckily, if we are working with VideoProc Vlogger, it's especially easy.